Men’s Chelsea Boot Outfit Inspiration: 19 Modern Looks For 2022

 Black and grey

-Black leather Chelsea boots perfectly complements tailoring, especially in dark colours.
+Black leather Chelsea boots perfectly complement tailoring, especially in dark colours.
 But black can also work with light and mid greys, as shown by this sharp outfit.
-Notice the black and blue check in the coat, which brings out the blue of the jumper and matches the black of the boots.
+Notice the black and blue check in the coat that references the blue of the jumper and black of the boots, help tie the outfit together.

 Commando-soled Derby boots have long been the shoe of choice for alternative scenes – look at old photos of Teddy Boys, punks and skinheads and you’ll see for yourself.
 However, Chelsea boots can provide a similar effect when finished in waxy black leather with a chunky rubber sole.